BarisTonbul/WebDevelopingProgress/README.md

 # WebDevelopingProgress

-## These folders are my progress on web delevoping journey.
+## These folders are my progress on my web delevoping journey.